Snipzwolf/match-three-game/README.md

   * You couldn't for example reuse the grid classes which could be fairly generic in something else until the references to other classes are removed
 * Preventing gem matches during the game intialization seems fairly inefficient and could lead to long loops while finding a gem that doesn't match
   * Could just allow matches like some games do but seems lazy
+* fix vertical match animations so that the column of gems slide down from above as a group

 ## Extra Gameplay Ideas